rohit-sonker/AdvicePacman/multi-advice/README.md

+Division with

-Division with crowdsourcing advice from multiple experts via EM
+- crowdsourcing advice from multiple experts via EM
+- with single expert advice